Bini88dev/dotfiles/README.md

 # Dotfiles for Linux distors
 Dotfiles for crosslinux platforms... \
-Easy backup and restore of main dotfails for allmost all distros... \
+My personal easy backup and restore of main dotfails for allmost all distros...